Bundoora, Kingsbury and Macleod

 Bundoora

-Train: No station in Bundoora, nearest - Keon Park Station (South Morang Line) or Macleod Station (Hurstbridge Line)
+Train: No station in Bundoora, nearest – Keon Park Station (Mernda line) or Macleod Station (Hurstbridge line)

 Tram: Route 86